zacgeis/udacity-deep-learning/notes.md

 vector for viewing.
 The interesting property is that it perserves the local structure of the higher dimensional data.

+- Article on Word2vec: http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/
+- Tensorflow guide on Word2vec: https://www.tensorflow.org/tutorials/word2vec

+### Floyd Q&A

+- Best approach to learning deep learning is to take published journal articles and try to reproduce them.
+- Floyd said the most important thing was delivering a product
+- Start a blog about deep learning
+- Start a personal website

+### Interview Prep Notes

+- Study schedule and study plan.
+- Don't worry about syntax.
+- Computer science fundamentals.

+- Intro To DataStructures (My Code School)
+- Intro To Algorithms (MIT Courseware)

+- Cracking the Coding Interview.

+- 2 - 3 months of studying each day.

+- Send an email to a technical recruiter at the company

+### Text Summarizer

+- Use word2vec.
+- Glove is also an approach (Global Vectors).
+- 3 stacked lstms.
+- Neural encoder and decoder architecture.
+  - Add attention mechanism to decoder.

+### Tensor Board

+- You can use namescopes to help group multiple operations into groups.
+- You can use tensorboard to analyze weights (tf.summary.histogram, etc)
+- Iterate over a number of different attempts with the hyper parameters.

 ### Cheat Sheets

 http://www.souravsengupta.com/cds2016/lectures/Savov_Notes.pdf